Board of Directors

 Parks in his ward include: portion of Briones, Anthony Chabot (north of Keller Ave. if extended east), Claremont Canyon, Huckleberry, Leona Open Space, a small portion of Las Trampas, Redwood, Roberts, Sibley, and Temescal.

-Elected to the Board of Directors in November, 1994 and re-elected in 1998, 2002, and 2006, Mrs. Severin has received Undergraduate and Graduate degrees in Recreation, and is a San Francisco State University professor emeritus.
+Elected to the Board of Directors in November, 1994, Mrs. Severin has received Undergraduate and Graduate degrees in Recreation, and is a San Francisco State University professor emeritus.
 Mrs. Severin previously served for 14 years as a Board Member of the Hayward Area Recreation and Park District.
 She has held statewide positions with the California Association of Recreation and Park Districts and is currently on the Board of Directors of that organization.
 Mrs. Severin has been a Board Member of California Special Districts Association, and Treasurer and District Director of the California Park and Recreation Society, and has been the recipient of the prestigious Pugsley Award.
 Mrs. Severin is married, and is a resident of Castro Valley.
 The California Park & Recreation Society (CPRS) recently bestowed a Fellowship Award in the Professional Service award series to Carol Severin for lifetime significant contributions to the California parks and recreation profession.

 Carol Severin represents: Castro Valley, most of Hayward, Union City, and a portion of Fremont.